Emotional Intelligence — The Secret to Sharpening Your Social Skills

 The Rise of Emotional Intelligence

-Previously, we defined emotional intelligence (EI) and explained why modern companies place a high value on emotionally intelligent employees.
+Previously, we defined emotional intelligence (EQ) and explained why modern companies place a high value on emotionally intelligent employees.
 In fact, when tested alongside 33 other important skills, a workplace study by TalentSmart determined that emotional intelligence is the strongest predictor of workplace success.
 It directly related to 58 percent of success in a variety of jobs.

 People with high emotional intelligence possess valuable knowledge and experience about connecting to both themselves and others.
-They acquire these skills by developing the five core components of EI: self-awareness, self-regulation, internal-motivation, empathy, and social skills.
+They acquire these skills by developing the five core components of EQ: self-awareness, self-regulation, internal-motivation, empathy, and social skills.

 This article covers how combining these competencies in different ways creates some of the most highly-revered skills in both life and the workplace; and how you can develop these skills with practice.